 Evil Power Vacuum: The drop in Gotham's crime rate and the return of chaos in the events of the game is both related to one instance: Joker's death.
 Without him occupying the top of the criminal food chain in Gotham, crazy violence and mayhem has dropped with no equivalent threat to take over.
 However, the other members of the Rogues Gallery freed of their internal rivalry and Dysfunction Junction, which was in part fed by various plans from the Joker, can now cohere and organize on a clear tangible goal: Kill Batman for good, once and for all.

-The Fourth Wall Will Not Protect You The E3 trailer glitches a bit, obscuring some plot and gameplay details.
-Now, E3 had streaming problems, but then it switches to Scarecrow, looking at the camera, while addressing the viewer as if they were Batman....
+The Fourth Wall Will Not Protect You: In a callback to Asylum, the E3 trailer begins to glitch towards the end, obscuring some plot and gameplay details - then, ruling out just simple video streaming problems, it switches to Scarecrow, looking directly at the camera while addressing the viewer as if they were Batman....

 Irony: Thomas Wayne's last will and testament tells Bruce not to waste his inheritance on "fast cars, outrageous clothes, and the pursuit of a destructive lifestyle", but rather to "honor the Wayne family legacy" by dedicating himself to improving and protecting Gotham - which, in part, he has done by pursuing a dangerous career as a cape-and-cowl-clad vigilante with a giant car.

 Late-Arrival Spoiler: The Joker is dead at the end of City.
 Also, Batman isn't doing so well mentally.

 More Dakka: The new Batmobile.
 The Arkham Knight is fielding what is, for all intents and purposes, an army, so Batman has responded by making a car that can turn into a super-tank.
 It has a massive main cannon, an anti-vehicle machine gun, a missile pod, and a rapid-fire riot cannon.